Flexiana/framework/doc/jwt.md

 openssl rsa -in rs256.key -pubout -outform PEM -out rs256.key.pub
 ```

-- `:out-claims` key contains keys to inform claims when signing the JWT.
+- `:out-claims` key contains keys to set claims when signing the JWT.
     * `:exp` and `:nbf` (expiration and not before, respectively) should be a value in seconds and when the JWT is beign
       signed will be added to the current time. `:exp` sets the token's expiration, while `:nbf` tells the validator to
       not accept the token before the time provided by it.